-If you need to edit actions, re-prioritize actions, delete actions, change deadlines, you should feel free.
+If you need to edit actions, reprioritize actions, delete actions, change deadlines, you should feel free.
 Circumstances change, you learn as you go, and you can’t always perfectly forecast the future.
 Do what makes the most sense for achieving your goal - success isn’t executing your original plan, success is achieving your goal.

 An action plan is a series of tactical steps (“actions”) that you take to achieve your goal.
 A good one will give you step by step instructions to achieving your goal.

 An action is something you’re going to do to move closer to achieve your goal.
 A good action is well defined and close ended, right sized, and time bound.